acardona123/42_tester_cub3d_parsing/readme.md

 > **⚠️ WARNING:**
-> Detected error can be resulting of a specific syntax that **I** decided to tag as incorrect.
-But some of them can be discussed and justified during the correction. **Do not automatically consider a potential error as a fail during the correction!** Try the failed tests manually and discuss it.
+> Detected errors can be resulting of a specific syntax that **I** decided to tag as incorrect.
+But some of them can be discussed and justified during the correction. **Do not automatically consider a potential error as a failure during the correction!** Try the failed tests manually and discuss it.

 ## Requirements